Azure/aks-engine/docs/howto/troubleshooting.md

 ## Azure API Throttling

-See this [document](../topics/azure-api-throttling.md) for troubleshooting Kubernetes clusters dealing with Azure API throttling.
+See this [document](../topics/azure-api-throttling.md) for help with troubleshooting Kubernetes clusters affected by Azure API throttling.